|Preface--Introduction||Collecting Status||Health Advisory|

 The remarkable fossil list from the Barstow Formation at Fossil Insect Canyon includes not only many species of insects, but also spiders, water mites, fairy shrimp, ostracods (a minute bivalve crustacean), copepods, (a tiny crustacean, of which Cyclops is best know fresh water type), cladoderans (small crustaceans often called "water fleas"), Chara (green alage), and diatoms (a microscopic single-celled plant).
 What's particularly intriguing about the Barstow arthropods and plants is that the specimens can be dissolved out of their calcium carbonate resting places with a diluted solution of acid.
 In the residues left behind by the chemical reaction, one can find exquisitely preserved three-dimensional fossil remains, sometimes retaining the delicate internal arthropod organs, replaced by a variety of minerals, including chalcedony quartz (silicon dioxide) and celestite (strontium sulfate).

 Look to the deep distance in Barstow, California, some 140 miles (225 kilometers) northeast of Los Angeles.
 All around is the botanically austere, often environmentally harsh Mojave Desert.
-The burnt reds and browns of the looming mountains appear to be mostly volcanics, a heat-warped jumble of solidified fire-rock, lava, that poured over this part of the earth during what geologists call the Tertiary Period of the Cenozoic Era, 65 to two million years ago.
+The burnt reds and browns of the looming mountains appear to be mostly volcanics, a heat-warped jumble of solidified fire-rock, lava, that poured over this part of the earth during what geologists call the Tertiary Period of the Cenozoic Era, 66 to 2.6 million years ago.
 And, as most fossil enthusiasts understand, volcanic rocks are relatively unlikely sources of paleontologic specimens.

 Luckily, tucked away among the rugged recesses of a mostly volcanic mountain range, within a reasonable driving distance of Barstow, is a place many seekers of paleontology colloquially call Fossil Insect Canyon.
 That's where the eroded badlands of an approximately 19 to 17 million year-old lake yield exquisitely preserved arthropod and plant fossils in a world-famous geologic rock unit known appropriately enough as the middle Miocene Barstow Formation: it's a varied assemblage of insects; spiders; water mites; fairy shrimp; ostracods (a tiny bivalve crustacean); copepods (a minute crustacean, of which Cyclops is the most recognizable freshwater species), cladocerans (small crustaceans often called "water fleas"); Chara (a large green algae that superficially resembles a vascular plant); and even diatoms (a microscopic single-celled plant), all preserved in exceptional three dimensional detail--and, the fossils can be extracted whole and intact from the ancient rocks within which they reside.
 In all, upwards of 50 species of fresh water arthropods have been identified from Fossil Insect Canyon, a place many paleontologists call a Konservat Lagerstätte.
 This is by definition a sedimentary deposit that "exhibits extraordinary completeness or richness," preserving for study "lightly sclerotized and soft-bodied organisms or traces of organisms that are not otherwise preserved in the usual shelly and bony fossil record."